-From classic horror films to paranormal television programs, Americans have long been fascinated with haunted places and the afterlife.
-While the existence of ghosts has largely been debunked, a large percentage of Americans still believe that earthly spirits may exist.
-Part of this rationale can be attributed to many of the world’s cultures and religions, whose seminal teachings include life after death or out of death experiences.
+From classic horror films to paranormal television programs, you’ve been fascinated with haunted place.
+While the existence of ghosts has largely been debunked, some Americans still believe that earthly spirits may exist.
+That’s because many of the world’s cultures and religions.
+After all, some of its teachings include life after death.
+So if you’re bold enough to visit at night, here are five of the most haunted places in America.

 Charter Street Cemetery